ORNL/CabanaPF/README.md

 # CabanaPF

-Phase-field with the Cabana particle library
+Phase-field framework built on the Cabana particle library

 ## Dependencies